viridian-collective/smartcondo/README.md

-# smartcondo - Homeowner Association Management on the Cardano Blockchain**
+# smartcondo - Homeowner Association Platform using Cardano Blockchain

 ## Abstract

-SmartCondo is a blockchain-based software solution designed to streamline the management of shared properties like condominiums.
+SmartCondo is a blockchain-based software solution designed to streamline operation of shared properties like condominiums.
 Leveraging the Cardano blockchain, SmartCondo provides a secure and transparent platform for homeowner associations (HOAs) to manage their community's needs efficiently.

 ## I. Introduction